fedonman/afdemp-coding-bootcamp-csharp/Week 04/Exercises.md

 * a footer (copyright info)

 Since current PW is a static website, you have to hardcode every information.
 Try to use semantically correct HTML!

+## Exercise `Personal Website - CSS`
+Style your PW.

+### Fonts
+Use `Open Sans` from Google Fonts for every text.
+Define font size / line height / font weight for each text element.
+Font color should be #222222.

+### Links
+Links should be purple (find your own variance).
+On hover they should become black.

+### Layout
+The PW should be full-width and have background color of white.

+Header is 80px height and has the Title aligned on the left with a 20px left margin and Navigation on the right.
+Choose a combination of background - text colors.
+(You can either keep the dark fonts and choose a light(but not white) background or the opposite).

+Footer is 80px height and has the text aligned to center.
+Background-color is the same as the rest website, but has a border of 1px on the top.

+### Home Page
+The Tagline section is full-screen with the text aligned to center both horizontally and vertically.
+The rest sections have maximum width 60% of the screen size, are center-aligned and have text-align: justify.

+Use Flexbox!